gokulp-pieq/Employee-Attendance-api-Db/README.md

+# Project Overview
+- This project is an Employee Attendance Management System built using Dropwizard with Kotlin.
+- It provides RESTful APIs to manage employees and track their attendance (check-in and check-out), while persisting data in a PostgreSQL database through JDBI.

 # HTTP Request & Response Workflow in Dropwizard

-This project follows a layered architecture where HTTP requests flow through different components before generating a response.
+- This project follows a layered architecture where HTTP requests flow through different components before generating a response.
 Below is the detailed workflow:

 ---